couchbaselabs/node-ottoman/vuepress/guides/model.md

 ### Create Many

-Also you can use `createMany` static function to create multiples documents at once.
+Also, you can use `createMany` static function to create multiples documents at once.
 See the [API](/classes/model.html#static-createmany) docs for more detail.

 ```javascript